jtizdev/womba/docs/MCP_CONFIGURATION.md

 2. **Test fallback extraction:**
    - Create a story with no explicit API endpoints
    - Run story enrichment
-   - Check logs for: `Starting GitLab MCP fallback extraction for PLAT-XXXXX`
+   - Check logs for: `Starting GitLab MCP fallback extraction for PROJ-XXXXX`
    - If MCP is working, you'll see search results

 3. **Common Issues:**